-Mainstream funding from the NLCF is prioritising projects and organisations supporting communities through the COVID-19 pandemic.
-Funding will be prioritised for organisations that:
+Mainstream National Lottery Community Fund's priorities for funding are projects and organisations supporting communities through the COVID-19 pandemic.
+Funding will be prioritised for organisations who are:

-- support people who are at high risk of COVID-19
+- supporting people who are at high risk of Covid-19

-- support communities most likely to face increased demand and challenges as a direct result of COVID-19
+- supporting communities most likely to face increased demand and challenges as a direct result of Covid-19

 Big Society Capital

-Emergency Funding – £100 million of investment to provide emergency funding to charities, social enterprises and small businesses.
-This will include the Resilience and Recovery Loan Fund, which will provide loans of £100,000 to £500,000 to charities and social enterprises that are experiencing disruption to their business as a result of COVID-19.
+Emergency funding will involve £100 million of investment to provide emergency funding to charities, social enterprises and small businesses.
+This will include Resilience and Recovery Loan Fund.
+The fund is managed by Social Investment Business and will provide loans of £100,000 to £1.5 million, over one to three years.
+This funding is for charities and social enterprises that are experiencing disruption to their normal business model as a result of the Covid-19 pandemic.